Courtroom drama: Ukrainian widow confronts Russian who shot her husband

 Shishimarin pleaded guilty Wednesday.
 But Ukrainian prosecutors wanted to introduce evidence and call witnesses, which they were allowed to do Thursday.

-In addition the widow, one of Shisimarin's fellow Russian soldiers was also called to the stand.
+In addition the widow, one of Shishimarin's fellow Russian soldiers was also called to the stand.

 The soldier, Ivan Maltisov, testified that the armored vehicle carrying several troops broke down in the village of Chupakhivka in northeastern Ukraine on Feb.
-28, just four days into the Russian invasion.
+28, just four days into the Russian invasion began.

 The Russian troops then stole a Volkswagen Passat and were driving through the village.
 They encountered 62-year-old Oleksandr Shelipov, who was walking with his bike and talking on his phone.

-The Russian allegedly feared the Shelipov might be divulging their position.
+The Russians allegedly feared that Shelipov might be divulging their position.
 One of the other soldiers in the car told Shishimarin to shoot the man, Maltisov said.
 Shishimarin initially refused, but after an argument, he fired several rounds out the window from the back seat of the car, hitting the victim in the head and killing him instantly.

 His wife, Shelipova, heard the shots ring out.
 When she looked out of her house, she saw a car with Russian soldiers in it.
 After they left, she went out looking for her husband, and found his body several hundred yards down the street.